Flutter-Buddies/App/README.md

-# website
+# app
-A website with calendar features and a showcase of member created widgets
+A flutter app with for mobile download and mobile web with calendar features and a showcase of member created widgets that can be placed automatically